Senate House is an iconic Art Deco statement on the London skyline

-World War II broke out in 1939 and the University’s member institutions and students were forced into exile.
+World War II broke out in 1939 and the University’s federation members and students were forced into exile.
 Senate House was taken over by the new government department, The Ministry of Information, responsible for subterfuge, censorship and propaganda during the war.
 The roof was transformed into an observation post for the Royal Observer Corps and the Chairman of the Court of the University, Lord MacMillan, was appointed the first Minister of Information.

 While situated in Senate House, the Ministry oversaw campaigns such as the Home Publicity campaign, including the famous ‘Keep Calm and Carry On’ poster.
 A press room was set up in Beveridge Hall, with reporters from every London newspaper.